-The facility consists of two three-loop pressurised water reactors, each rated at 945 MWe and designed for a nominal operating lifespan of 40 years.
+The facility consists of two three-loop pressurised water reactors, each rated at 2775 MWth and designed for an assumed nominal operating lifespan of 40 years.
 The section discusses the adequacy of the plant design for LTO and is limited to SSCs related to radiation protection barriers.
 The PWR design utilises three physical barriers to prevent or minimise radioactive releases, namely: